HomeCompany NewsCervicalCheck Tribunal will be in place by March 2020

 The CervicalCheck Tribunal Act also provides for Restoration of Trust meetings in order to facilitate discussion and provide information to women affected.
 This process is independent from the Tribunal and is in the early stages of its development, but it is envisaged that consultations on the process will be made with stakeholders in the process, including patient representatives.

 Once the documentation for the Tribunal is complete it will be published on the Tribunal website www.cervicalchecktribunal.ie.
-This website is expected to be up and running by mid-February 2020 and will provide information about the following:
+This website is now up and running and provides information about the following:

 • the Tribunal, including opening hours and when the Tribunal sits;